ondemandenv/ondemandenv.github.io/articles/constraint-evolution-app-centric-architecture.md

 ### The Complexity Valley
 Modern organizations often get stuck in a **complexity valley** between two peaks:
-- **Peak 1**: Simple systems optimized for old constraints (monoliths optimized for physical limits)
+- **Peak 1**: Simple systems optimized for old constraints (monoliths for physical limits)
 - **Valley**: Fragmented systems optimized for nothing (YAML sprawl, microservice chaos)
 - **Peak 2**: Elegant systems optimized for new constraints (app-centric architectures)

-This trap occurs because:
+This trap occurs because the industry has widely misapplied brilliant solutions from the wrong era—most notably, the principles from the **Google SRE book**.
+Published in 2016, the book codified practices for managing Google's custom "metal rack" infrastructure.
+It was a masterpiece of metal-era constraint optimization.

+When organizations applied these metal-era principles (like the Dev/SRE split, error budgets for scarce hardware, and toil automation for physical servers) to the public cloud, they inadvertently created the very fragmentation they sought to avoid.
+They created artificial organizational boundaries and automated the symptoms of complexity rather than solving the root cause with application-centric design.

+The resistance to evolving is therefore structural:
-1. **Shallow tasks become currency**: YAML manipulation and container orchestration feel like progress
+1. **Shallow tasks become currency**: YAML manipulation and container orchestration feel like progress.
-2. **Tribal knowledge becomes power**: System complexity creates artificial scarcity of expertise
+2. **Tribal knowledge becomes power**: System complexity creates artificial scarcity of expertise.
-3. **Hero culture emerges**: Firefighting becomes more valued than prevention
+3. **Hero culture emerges**: Firefighting becomes more valued than prevention.
-4. **Innovation stops**: Fear of breaking fragile systems prevents meaningful change
+4. **Innovation stops**: Fear of breaking fragile systems prevents meaningful change.

 Organizations resist moving to Peak 2 because they're exhausted from climbing out of Peak 1, unaware that the valley they're in is actually harder to navigate than either destination.